Everybody Hates Chris

-The show was created by Rock and Ali LeRoi, and was originally developed for Fox, before being passed over.
-It was then picked-up by UPN where it aired for its first season in 2005.
-UPN merged with The WB to become the CW a year later, where it aired its remaining three seasons.
-In 2009, Rock announced that the series' end had matched up with his own past and he felt it was time to end the show.
+The series' title is a parody of the CBS sitcom Everybody Loves Raymond.
+It was originally developed to air on Fox before being passed over to the UPN.
+The series was shown on UPN for its first season until it was moved to the CW, where it aired its remaining three seasons.
+In 2009, Rock announced that the series' ending suited his own past and he felt it was time to end the story.
+It received acclaim from both critics and audience for its writing, directing, humor, tone, and performances of the cast.